Herculaneum: Secrets of the Buried City - Exclusive Guided Tour

 The tour is private and therefore flexible, however, it involves walking on an uneven surface and some steps.

-Upon request, we can arrange transport.
+Upon request, we can arrange the same tour including transport.

 To complete your experience, Leisure Italy recommends also a tour to Naples Archaeological Museum, where most the discoveries from the excavations are on display.